 What locations does Solar Spectrum serve?

 Solar Spectrum’s service area is growing fast.
-We currently serve areas within these states: California, Colorado, Maryland, Massachusetts, New Jersey, New York and Rhode Island.
+We currently serve areas within these states: California, Colorado, Connecticut, Delaware, District of Columbia, Kansas, Maryland, Massachusetts, Missouri, New Jersey, New York and Rhode Island.

 What are my payments?

 We offer a number of payment options for those who qualify, including a $0 money down solar lease, a pre-paid lease, fixed payment lease, and a Power Purchase Agreement (PPA).
 Note that financing options differ by location and credit history.
 Please request your free solar iQuote at www.solarspectrum.com/quote to learn whether solar is right for you and explore your personalized financial options.
 After we’ve consulted with you about your current (and future) energy use, we use our remote proprietary design tool to engineer a custom solar solution for your home.
 We use handpicked, local solar experts to install your solar system.

 What happens after I sign up to go solar with Solar Spectrum?